Wally Wolf: Personal life

 Wolf was born in Los Angeles, California, and was Jewish.
 He was the son of famous vaudeville music director Rube Wolf Sr. and Fanchonnette Sunny (Rutherford) Wolf.

 One of the early teams he swam for was the Rube Wolf Swim Club of Los Angeles.
 He married Carolyn Wyatt and had three children - Wallace Scott, John, and Lori, and the family lived in Manhattan Beach, California.
 After completing his swimming career he attended USC Law School and became a successful Los Angeles attorney, often to the entertainment industry.
-He had been a co-founder of Los Padres Savings Bank and had served in various capacities including Corporate Director since 1984.
+He was a co-founder of Los Padres Savings Bank and had served in various capacities including Corporate Director beginning in 1984.

 A Californian most of his life, he died on March 12, 1997, in Santa Yanez, California, with memorial services held at St. Mark's Episcopal Church in Los Osos.
 In a suspected mishap, his body was found at the bottom of a bridge at San Marcos Pass being retrofitted for an earthquake.
 He was 66.